UCSBCarpentry/ucsbcarpentry.github.io/_posts/2025-02-26-community-meeting.md

 This will be a hybrid event, so join us in person to enjoy the treats and great company or virtually if that’s more convenient.
 Either way, your voice is important, and we’d love your input on what workshops to offer next!

 In the meeting, we'll discuss the opportunity to become a certified Carpentries Instructor—a great chance for professional development if you're passionate about teaching and sharing your data science knowledge!
 Interested?
-Join us at the meeting or email dreamlab@library.ucsb.edu.
+Join us at the meeting or email <a href="mailto:dreamlab@library.ucsb.edu">dreamlab@library.ucsb.edu</a>.

 Our best,